What do you want to find out?

 How to read car mileage

-When you glance at the odometer, you can see how many miles are on the engine, gearbox, and other critical elements of the car.
+Are you wondering how to read mileage on a car?
+Well, when you glance at the odometer, you can see how many miles are on the engine, gearbox, and other critical elements of the car.
 You can even double-check the vehicle history report of your car.

 The IRS requires your starting and ending odometer for the year you’re claiming a vehicle mileage tax deduction.
 People often forget to capture their odometers on the first day of the year, this is where our Odometer Reading Calculator comes into play – not to be confused with a mileage calculator, which we’ve written a short article of.